 10 Steps to a Federal Job (Full and half day sessions available)

-Learn how to understand vacancy announcements, developing your electronic federal resume, tracking applications and writing KSA's (knowledge, skill and ability) statements.
+Learn how to understand vacancy announcements, develop your electronic federal resume, track applications and write KSA's (knowledge, skill and ability) statements.

 Learn the basic skills and best practices of interviewing so you can present yourself as the best candidate for the job.